svadivazhagu/National-Water-Use-Choropleth/README.md

 ---
 ## What?
-I created a choropleth map of the United States that displayed data from each county for the attributes of
+I created an interactive choropleth map of the United States that displayed data from each county for the attributes of

 - County population
 - County's daily use of water for domestic purposes, in gallons